Multiculturalism in Canada: Settlement

 Culturally diverse areas or "ethnic enclaves" are another way in which multiculturalism has manifested.
 Newcomers have tended to settle in the major urban areas.
+Since the 1970s, Canada has seen a shift in immigrant sources from Europe to Asia, Africa, the Caribbean, and South America.
+Most recent immigrants belong to visible minority groups like Blacks, Chinese, and South Asians, primarily settling in Toronto, Montreal, and Vancouver.
+Between 1981 and 1996, the proportion of visible minorities grew significantly in these cities.
+By 1996, Toronto had 42% of the nation's visible minority population, while Montreal and Vancouver had 30%.
+Across the three metropolitan areas, recent immigrants (individuals who landed in Canada between 1996 and 2006) are more likely to live in enclaves, as well as individuals who are dedicated to the preservation of their culture.

-These urban enclaves have served as a home away from home for immigrants to Canada, while providing a unique experience of different cultures for those of long Canadian descent.
+Urban enclaves have served as a home away from home for immigrants to Canada, while providing a unique experience of different cultures for those of long Canadian descent.
 In Canada, there are several ethnocentric communities with many diverse backgrounds, including Chinese, Indian, Italian and Greek.
 Canadian Chinatowns are one of the most prolific type of ethnic enclave found in major cities.
 These areas seemingly recreate an authentic Chinese experience within an urban community.
 During the first half of the 20th century, Chinatowns were associated with filth, seediness, and the derelict.
 By the late 20th century, Chinatown(s) had become areas worth preserving, a tourist attraction.
 They are now generally valued for their cultural significance and have become a feature of most large Canadian cities.
 Professor John Zucchi of McGill University states: